jenselg/obfs/README.md

         - recursive
         - colon-separated values
         - can possibly get resource intensive!
+    - keyfile:
+      - optional
+      - if provided, key property is optional
+      - if both key and keyfile are present, both will be used
     - once a data store has been encrypted, you can't start an unencrypted instance on it
     - see code for implementation